mrocklin/mrocklin.github.io/index.md

 ### Personal

 I'm fond of the outdoors.
 I enjoy cycling, hiking, and rock climbing.
-I also participate in a [weekly Ultimate Frisbee game here in Hyde Park](http://mrocklin.github.com/hpfrisbee), all are welcome.
+I also organize a [community ultimate frisbee game](http://mrocklin.github.com/hpfrisbee) here in Hyde Park, all are welcome.

 * * * * *